Owen Miller Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.
+- The Giants pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- The Giants' 4.15 team ERA ranks 12th among all league pitching staffs.
+- The Giants have a 4.09 team ERA that ranks 12th across all league pitching staffs.

-- Giants pitchers combine to allow 60 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- The Giants rank 15th in baseball in home runs allowed (60 total, 1.2 per game).

+- Cobb (4-1) gets the starting nod for the Giants in his 11th start of the season.
+He's put together a 2.17 ERA in 58 2/3 innings pitched, with 52 strikeouts.

-- The righty last pitched on Saturday against the Miami Marlins, when he tossed six scoreless innings while giving up four hits.
+- The righty last pitched on Tuesday against the Minnesota Twins, when he tossed seven innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.